 A Disciplinary Hold may be placed on a student pending the outcome of a student conduct case prior to a determination of responsibility.
 In such instances, the Disciplinary Hold is not a sanction, but is a means to ensure completion of the student conduct process.
 In addition, a Disciplinary Hold may be issued after a finding of responsibility to any student who fails to complete sanctions and that student may receive additional charges for failing to complete the sanctions.

-J. APPEALS IN NON-SEXUAL MISCONDUCT CASES
+J. APPEALS

-1. Appeal Requests
+1. Appeals

-A student may request an appeal of the official decision to Provost or their designee, as the Provost or their designee has been designated by the University President to be the appellate officer for student conduct appeals.
-A student choosing to request an appeal must do so in writing to the Student Conduct Office within five class days of the date on the official decision letter.
+A student may appeal the official decision to Provost or their designee, as the Provost or their designee has been designated by the University President to be the appellate officer for student conduct appeals.
+The appeals hearing officer will not have directly participated in any other proceeding related to the charged violation.

+A student choosing to request an appeal must do so in writing to OSAR within five class days of the date on the official decision letter.
 A student shall remain eligible to attend classes and University activities until any appeal is concluded, except in cases where the health, safety, or welfare of the student or member of the University community is involved or in cases where the sanction(s) determined in the disciplinary decision include either suspension or expulsion.
 Supporting documentation shall accompany all appeal requests.
 An appeal request must specify the grounds of the appeal, indicate which portion(s) of the case are being appealed, and be based on one or more of the following grounds:

 Errors in the hearing proceedings that substantially affected the outcome of the hearing;